cscw2015/maverick/Final Report/final_report.md

 For our research, we collected data from two main sources.
 Our primary method of data collection was through interviews with city councillors, with our secondary method being observance of public city meetings.
 We chose these two methods of data collection for a few reasons, with the primary reason being that our research questions involve assessing the quality of communication and document sharing that city councillors currently have access to.
 Talking directly to these city councillors was the most effective way of assessing this information.
 Our secondary form of data collection allows us to observe the city's methods of sharing documents with the public and their use of technology to moderate and augment their communications between the city and the public.
 It also serves as a form of risk mitigation, in case we were unable to conduct all of our planned interviews.
 Alongside these reasons, we chose these methods because they have been shown to be effective in previous studies of a similar form.
 Poole notes that group observation and asking questions of individual members are the two best ways to obtain information on group dynamics, and he specifically recommends in-depth interviews in order to "obtain symbols that members naturally use to describe their behaviour" [17].

-We conducted six semi-structred 30-minute interview sessions in total.
+We conducted six semi-structured 30-minute interview sessions in total.
 The council members that we interviewed were decided primarily on availability, as the time available for this research was limited.
 Three interviews were conducted with city council members of Victoria, with one interview from the IT manager of the city of Victoria and one interview with a citizen that continually involves themselves with city council operations.
 To provide control data for other local municipalities, we also interviewed a member of the Sooke city council.

 As previously mentioned, these interviews were semi-structured in nature to allow for topics to be expanded as they were discussed.
 To design our interviews, we used Löfgren's video on qualitative analysis of interview data [18] so that we knew how to phrase questions in order to obtain the information we desired.
 Our interviews were focused on three main topics: